Edu4Chip/Didactic-SoC/verification/verilator/README.md

 1. [Install Verilator](https://verilator.org/guide/latest/install.html).
 2. Configure file permission.
+    - `ls -l verification/verilator/do_fix.sh` must return `**x` for user.
+If that is not the case then `chmod u+x verification/verilator/do_fix.sh`.
-    - `ls -l verification/verilator/run.sh` should return `**x` for user.
+    - `ls -l verification/verilator/run.sh` must return `**x` for user.
 If that is not the case then `chmod u+x verification/verilator/run.sh`.
+    - `ls -l verification/verilator/undo_fix.sh` must return `**x` for user.
+If that is not the case then `chmod u+x verification/verilator/undo_fix.sh`.
-3. Execute Verilator `verification/verilator/run.sh`.
+3. Translate HW to SW with Verilator `make verilator-generate`.
     - Return value is `OK` if no errors were detected.
     - Return value is `FAIL` is errors were detected.
+4. Build Verilator's output with SW testbench `make verilator-build`.
+5. Execute SW testbench `make verilator-run`.

+### Tracing

+1. Execute SW testbench with tracing `make verilator-run-traced`.
+2. Inspect trace with GTKWave `gtkwave logs/vlt_dump.vcd`.